-The game can be said to be an RTS with RPG elements, there is minimal base building and the only resource is your life, mana and the souls of slain creatures witch you sacrifice to gain access to more of your own creatures.
+The game can be said to be a third-person action RTS with RPG elements, there is minimal base building and the only resource is your life, mana and the souls of slain creatures, which you use to create new creatures.

 Eldred: The main player's character in the campaign.
 In the world of Jhera, he served a promising warlord that he claims died far too young.
 After this warlord's death, Eldred inherited the throne- but suffered from not being as popular as the old warlord.
 Eldred's rivals eventually rose against him, forcing him to summon Marduk.
 This in turn led to the events that brought him to the world the campaign focuses on.

 Zyzyx: An Imp that Eldred captured as a result of his research in demonic summoning rituals.
 Zyzyx provides a variety of gameplay tips throughout the game and information on the various other wizards and units you run into.

 Marduk: A demon that Eldred summoned to dispatch his rivals back on Jhera.
 Marduk gave Eldred far more than he bargained for though- destroying not only Eldred's rivals, but Jhera as a whole.
 He now hunts Eldred in this new world, claiming that their bargain has not been completely fullfilled.
 He first arrives under the guise of 'Ashur' and begins gaining his own followers to ravage the land- including the centaur wizard Jadugarr.

 Mithras: A sage who informed the gods of a prophecy of doom early in the campaign.
 He is the character Eldred is recalling his story with.